Ferdinand II, Holy Roman Emperor

 Philip III of Spain, who was the childless Matthias' nephew, acknowledged Ferdinand's right to succeed Matthias in Bohemia and Hungary in exchange for territorial concessions in 1617.
-Spain also supported Ferdinand against the Republic of Venice during the Uskok War in 1617–18.
+Spain also supported Ferdinand against the Republic of Venice during the Uskok War in 1617–1618.
 The Diets of Bohemia and Hungary confirmed Ferdinand's position as Matthias' successor only after he had promised to respect the Estates' privileges in both realms.
 The different interpretation of the Letter of Majesty, which summarized the Bohemian Protestants' liberties, gave rise to an uprising, known as the Second Defenestration of Prague on 23 May 1618.
 The Bohemian rebels established a provisional government, invaded Upper Austria, and sought assistance from the Habsburgs' opponents.
 Matthias II died on 20 March 1619.
 Ferdinand was elected Holy Roman Emperor on 28 August 1619 (Frankfurt), two days before the Protestant Bohemian Estates deposed Ferdinand (as king of Bohemia).
-News of his deposition arrived in Frankfurt on the 28th but Ferdinand didn't leave the city until he had been crowned.
+News of his deposition arrived in Frankfurt on the 28th, but Ferdinand did not leave the city until he had been crowned.
 The rebel Bohemians offered their crown to the Calvinist Frederick V of the Palatinate on 26 August 1619.

-The Thirty Years' War began in 1618 as a result of inadequacies of his predecessors Rudolf II and Matthias.
-But Ferdinand's acts against Protestantism caused the war to engulf the whole empire.
+The Thirty Years' War began in 1618 as a result of the inadequacies of his predecessors, Rudolf II and Matthias.
+However, Ferdinand's acts against Protestantism caused the war to engulf the whole empire.
 As a zealous Catholic, Ferdinand wanted to restore the Catholic Church as the only religion in the Holy Roman Empire and to wipe out any form of religious dissent.
 The war left the empire devastated and its population did not recover until 1710.